alexbowe/leetcode-anki-with-grind75/README.md

 - Added an option (in code only) to omit LeetCode problems that aren't on the Grind 75 list.
 - Added an option (in code only) to omit premium questions (useful if you are building the deck for someone else).
+- Added an option to disable outputting the problem statement.
+This is useful if you want to share the deck without getting sued.

+A pre-compiled deck with all 169 Grind 75 problems (including premium problems) and no problem description (for the sake of legality) is available [here](Grind75.apkg).

 Ideally this could be merged back into the original repository.
 These changes should be made: